hasura/graphql-engine/docs/graphql/core/getting-started/docker-simple.rst

   :alt: Connect database
   :width: 1000px

-Enter your database connection URL.
+Enter your database connection URL. *(See the note below if you do not have an existing database)*

 Click ``Connect Database``.